How to analyze landing pages: the four signals beyond bounce rate

 Get the four signals on your own site

 If you want to read your own landing pages this way, start a free 30-day trial.
 The tracker is one script tag, and the dashboard is live a few minutes after you install it.
 Already on GA4 and not sure?
-Run both side by side for a week and read the same landing page in each.
+I'd run both side by side for a week and read the same landing page in each.
 You learn something either way, whether you switch or not.

 David Karpik